maxshuty/vue-dynamic-slots/README.md

 ## Usage

-Take a peek at the `App.vue`, it is wrapped with the `SlotsExample.vue` component to dynamically change the order of the fields within `App.vue`.
+Look at the `App.vue`, it is wrapped with the `SlotsExample.vue` component to dynamically change the order of the fields within `App.vue`.

 ## Project setup